Venetian Crusade: Coronation of Baldwin II

 Meanwhile, Eustace was still on his way to claim his crown.
 He had already travelled as far as the Apulia region in Southern Italy when he was informed of Baldwin's accession to the throne.
 The delegates tried to convince him to continue his journey, claiming that Baldwin's election was illegal, but Eustace preferred to return home.

-After he was anointed, Baldwin sent envoys to Toghtekin in Burid Damascus to argue against his making an alliance with the Egyptian vizier, Al-Afdal Shahanshah, but Toghtekin demanded all of Oultrejourdain in return for his neutrality, an offer Baldwin had to refuse.
-So Baldwin got ready to fend off his newly acquired kingdom from the Muslims.
-Baldwin first hurried to the southern frontier to fight Al-Afdal Shahanshah’s Fatimids en route to Jaffa and urged Roger and Pons to send reinforcements from Antioch and County of Tripoli.
-After encountering each other, neither the Egyptians nor the Crusaders risked a pitched battle and both armies stood in a standoff for three months before both retreated.
-Meanwhile, Toghtekin had his son, Taj al-Muluk Buri launch an invasion against Joscelin's Principality of Galilee.
-After Joscelin fended off raids by Buri for three months, he joined his army with Baldwin's who had just fended off the Fatimid invasion.
+Baldwin sent envoys to Toghtekin to argue against his making an alliance with Al-Afdal, but Toghtekin demanded all of Oultrejourdain in return for his neutrality, an offer Baldwin refused.
+So Baldwin got ready defend his newly acquired kingdom from the Muslims.
+Baldwin first hurried to the southern frontier to fight the Fatimids en route to Jaffa and urged Roger and Pons to send reinforcements from Antioch and County of Tripoli.
+After encountering each other, neither the Egyptians nor the Crusaders risked a pitched battle, and both armies stood in a standoff for three months before both retreated.
+Meanwhile, Toghtekin had his son Taj al-Muluk Buri launch an invasion against Joscelin's Principality of Galilee.
+After Joscelin fended off raids by Buri for three months, he joined his army with Baldwin's.
 Baldwin and Joscelin made a raid against Damascene territory in the autumn and then decided to fight the Burid army near Daraa.
-Buri halted the crusaders on a hill, where the Crusaders entrenched and stood against Buri's assault until he was crushed.
+Buri halted the Crusaders on a hill, where the Crusaders entrenched and stood against Buri's assault until he was crushed.

-A new threat for Baldwin II of Jerusalem arrived in the aftermath of the Damascene invasion.
-The local Bedouin tribes settled in the Transjordan region of the Levant and started to raid trade caravans near the Yarmuk River.
-To stop these bedouins, the new Count of Edessa, Joscelin I of Edessa attempted a daring night attack against one of their camps in the spring of 1119.
+A new threat for Baldwin arrived in the aftermath of the Damascene invasion.
+The local Bedouin tribes settled in the Transjordan region and started to raid trade caravans near the Yarmuk River.
+To stop these Bedouins, Joscelin attempted a daring night attack against one of their camps in the spring of 1119.
 William I of Bures and his brother Godfrey accompanied him.
-Joscelin divided his small 150 soldier strong army to encircle the tribe's camp on the river Yarmouk, making the Bures brothers the commander of one of the corps.
+Joscelin divided his small army of 150 men to encircle the tribe's camp on the Yarmouk, making the Bures brothers the commanders of one of the corps.
 When they were approaching the Bedouins' camp, they were ambushed by the Bedouins.
 Joscelin's group got lost and stuck around the sandhills while the Bures brothers got surrounded.
 William escaped, but Godfrey died fighting and most of their retainers were captured.
 After the defeat, Joscelin went back to Baldwin's headquarters in Tiberias and told him what happened.
 Annoyed by the Bedouin tribes, Baldwin led an entire army against them.
 The Muslims panicked against the might of Jerusalem and started to negotiate with the Crusaders, returning the prisoners they had taken in the battle for permission to settle temporarily in Transjordan.
 Baldwin agreed to the deal.